Todd Skipworth: International representative rowing

 Skipworth was first selected to represent Australia in an U23 coxless four in 2004.
 They raced at the 2004 World Rowing U23 Championships in Poznan where they finished fourth.
 In 2005 he was selected in the Australian senior lightweight coxless four and who finished fourth at the 2005 World Rowing Championships in Gifu, Japan.

 He cemented his spot in the Australian lightweight coxless four and from 2006 until the 2008 Summer Olympics he raced in that crew at each World Rowing Cup or World Championship where it competed.
 The four finished sixth at the 2006 World Rowing Championships in Eton Dorney; seventh at Munich 2007 (by which point Skipworth was stroking the crew); and in ninth place at the 2008 Beijing Olympics.

 Skipworth took time off after the Olympics but in 2010 with unfinished world championship business, was back in the stroke seat in the lightweight coxless four who contested two World Rowing Cups in Europe.
 At the 2010 World Rowing Championships in Lake Karapiro, Skipworth led the Australian lightweight four with Anthony Edwards, Blair Tunevitsch and Samuel Beltz to a silver medal.
 It was a thrilling race finish where five crews crossed the line within half a boat length.
 The Australian four with Skipworth at the stern end finished 0.07 secs behind Great Britain and 0.01 secs ahead of China to claim his third world championship medal – a silver.

 In 2011 that Australian lightweight four stayed together with Tunevitsch changed out for Skipworth's West Australian team-mate Ben Cureton.
 At the 2011 World Rowing Championships in Bled they staged a brilliant campaign.
 Second in their heat, they had to qualify for the final through a repechage and a semi-final.
 In the final they rowed through the field from a fifth position at the 500m mark, to be 2nd at both the 1000 and 1500 and overtook the Italians in final run to take the gold medal with a 1.2 second margin.
 Skipworth set the pace to won his first senior world championship title, seven years after first racing in Australian representative colours.

 Their world champion status qualified the lightweight foursome for the 2012 London Olympics for which they prepared by racing at two World Rowing Cups in Europe.
 At the 2012 Olympic regatta they placed second in the heat, third in the semi-final and made the Olympic final, finishing in fourth place.
 Less than one and a quarter seconds separated the 1st to 4th crews.
-It was Skipworth's & Cureton's last Australian representative appearance and they both retired at point.
+It was Skipworth's and Cureton's last Australian representative appearance and they both retired at point.
 Skipworth and Cureton had won six Australian national titles together in Swan River colours, raced for Western Australia together five times for two national championship wins and represented Australia in the same boat at two Olympics and three World Championships.